LRS4/interview-club-app/README.md

 ## About

 The first rule of Interview Club is that you don't talk about interview club!
 This app is a sharing platform where questions and answers to interview questions can be posted, answered, rated and searched for.
-It will be a simple CRUD application aimed at delivering this sole objective.
+It will be a simple CRUD application that uses React as the frontend with MongoDB and Express for the backend server and APIs.

 ## Build